The piping-hot corn tortillas are made fresh in the tiny space, leading to long wait times. But these tacos are worth it.

 On a busy Saturday, we waited 20 minutes before we got our tacos, and when we tried to order a second round, the polite woman behind the counter said, “I am sorry to inform you, we are just now sold out of the chicken and the pork.
-It has been crazy since six o’clock.”
+It has been crazy since 6 o’clock.”

-Actually, it’s been crazy busy almost every day since Tu Cantinas opened in March, next to Brass Tacks in Georgetown, both under same ownership.
+Actually, it’s been crazy busy almost every day since Tu Cantinas opened in March, next to Brass Tacks in Georgetown, both under the same ownership.

 Most Read Stories

 - Family of girl snatched by sea lion lambasted for ‘reckless behavior’ WATCH

 - Seahawks’ Michael Bennett does great things, but why the immaturity?

 - Student’s pregnancy tests a Christian school’s values

 - What drivers can and cannot do under Washington state's new distracted-driving law